analyzethis1/analyzethis1/README.md

 - 👋 Hi, I’m @analyzethis1
 - 👀 I’m interested in ...
-Machine Learning and Data Science!
+Machine Learning, Gen-AI and Data Science!
 - 🌱 I’m currently learning ...
 Advanced ML techniques!
 - 💞️ I’m looking to collaborate on ... training models to improve effeciency and save costs!
-- 📫 How to reach me ... smoke signals!
+- 📫 How to reach me ...
+You can find me on LinkedIn or on Slack!

 <!---
 analyzethis1/analyzethis1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.